MachineLearningBCAM/Load-forecasting-IEEE-TPWRS-2020/README.md

-# Online Probabilistic Load Forecasting (OPLF)
+# Probabilistic Load Forecasting based on Adaptive Online Learning (APLF)

-This repository contains code for the paper Online Probabilistic Load Forecasting [[1]](#1).
+This repository contains code for the paper Probabilistic Load Forecasting based on Adaptive Online Learning [[1]](#1).
 We use the implementation details described in the paper.

 ![grab-landing-page](predictions.gif)

 ## Implementation of the method

-OPLF folder contains all the files with Matlab scripts required to execute the method:
+APLF folder contains all the files with Matlab scripts required to execute the method:

 * OPLF.m is the main file.
 * initialize.m function inizializes model parameters.